Singers performing at Christ Church Radyr, from left to right: John Liddington, Clara Greening, Gail Pearson & Tara Camm Credit: Sadie Greening

 The pair will be performing Welsh folk song Bendigedig by Robert Arwyn.

 “It’s an absolute banger,” said Miss Camm.
-“We started singing together in the first year of university and we are going into our sixth year now and we are still singing the same song!
+“We started singing together in the first year of university.
+We are going into our sixth year now and we are still singing the same song!

 “But that is the beauty of music – being able to revisit a piece to bring out different colours and meanings every time you perform it,” she added.

-With tickets priced at £10 at the door, all proceeds from the evening will support UK charity Help Musicians, which provides financial aid, career advice and mental health support to musicians at every stage of their career, from students to retirees.
+Proceeds from the £10 admission will support UK charity Help Musicians, which provides financial aid, career advice and mental health support to musicians at every stage of their career.

 “All of us struggle to find the money, so being able to help a little bit by contributing to this charity means a lot to us because we know what it’s like,” she said.

-Today, the charity provides up to £5,000 to assist with study and living expenses for postgraduate students.
+The charity also provides up to £5,000 to assist with study and living expenses for postgraduate students.

 “Music is in a desperate state,” Miss Pearson explained.
 “Help Musicians are inundated at the moment with requests for help from young musicians and older musicians who need to pay their mortgage.